-3.6 PCEM certification
+3.6 Project certification

-At this stage, active PCEMs or migrated PCEMs from other certification programmes will be able to move to this stage of certification.
-The procedures to be completed by these PCEMs are detailed in Table 6 bellow.
+At this stage, active projects or migrated projects from other certification programmes will be able to move to this stage of certification.
+The procedures to be completed by these projects are detailed in Table 6 bellow.

 Table 6.
-Procedures for PCEMs certification.
+Procedures for projects certification.

-Stage, Process, Status Action Documentation In charge Time Stage: Certific ation.
-Review of com pliance with requireme ents for certification of repo rted material3 r eduction or recirculation d uring the verified period d and issuance of circular e conomy credits. • Certification The technical team reviews the validation and verification documentation and generates the certification report.
-The corresponding certificate is sent for signing to the director of Cercarbono.
+Stage, Action Documentation In chouse Time Process, Status Action Documentation In charge Time Stage: Certific ation.
+Review of com pliance with requireme ents for certification of repo rted material 3 r eduction or recirculation d uring the verified perio d and issuance of Circular (Credits.
+Certification The technical team reviews the validation and verification documentation and generates the certification report.
+The directors of Cercarbono and Global Zero Waste sign the corresponding certificate.
 That generated by the developer and by the VVB in validation and verification stage.
 Certification report.
 Certificate for signature by the director.
 Certifier.
-Up to 20 business days.
+Up to 15 business days.
+Issuance and registration of the certificate The directors of Cercarbono and Global Zero Waste sign the certificate, and the credits obtained are registered on the EcoRegistry platform.
+Issuance of the certificate of Circular Credits.
+Cercarbono and Global Zero Waste directors.
+Up to 5 business days.
+Result: Project EcoRegistry